Bosch offers copper-free brake pads ahead of 2025 requirement

-Robert Bosch LLC is offering copper-free material in its premium-grade QuietCast as well as its other lines of braking products ahead of the 2025 copper-free requirement of several states.
+Robert Bosch LLC is offering copper-free material in its premium-grade QuietCast as well as its other lines of braking Articles ahead of the 2025 copper-free requirement of several states.

-In addition, Bosch has developed a proprietary copper-free ceramic friction formulation that incorporates renewable materials to make its product even more environmentally-friendly.
+In addition, Bosch has developed a proprietary copper-free ceramic friction formulation that incorporates renewable materials to make its Article even more environmentally-friendly.

-“Our new copper-free material was developed over several years and has undergone various endurance tests,” says Robert Backode, director of product ,anagement, Bosch Brake Components LLC.
+“Our new copper-free material was developed over several years and has undergone various endurance tests,” says Robert Backode, director of Article ,anagement, Bosch Brake Components LLC.

 “Much like the copper-free alloy used to replace copper in the aerospace industry, this material too, has proven to be successful in automotive use, ensuring high strength and light weight.
 Test data of the new copper-free material confirms improved performance over copper-based materials.”